Sanskrit nominals: Possessive pronouns

-tad and etad have tadīya- and etadīya- respectively.

-The feminines are again in -ā, except the -aka forms where it is -akī.
+The feminines are in -ā, and so are tadīya- and etadīya- for tad and etad respectively.
+But in the -aka forms, it is -akī.
 These are all conjugated like regular a-, ā and ī-stem forms.

 Polite pronoun

-Technically a noun, bhavant (Note: probably deriving from bhagavant) literally means 'Your Honour' and is treated like a third-person subject.
-It carries, however, a second person meaning and connotes politeness.
+Technically a noun, bhavant (Note: traditionally derived from bhāvant) means 'you' but is treated like a third-person subject.
 This is declined very much like any vant-stem adjective.

-This use of bhavant is common enough to suggest that the word should be treated as a polite variant of the second person pronoun, rather than as a more elaborate honorific construction.
-Bhavant declines like all stems ending in -ant.

 In talking of someone not present, one may use tatrabhavant, and conversely for someone present, atrabhavant, whether being addressed or not.

 Enclitic pronouns

 The enclitic pronoun enam is found only in a few oblique cases and numbers.
 It is unemphatic and mostly refers to persons.